Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Background Assumptions and Problem Statement

-However, in more realistic use cases whem we don't know the exact protocol, we only have access to some random part of WiFi frame, which means that clean signal $x_{symbols}$ is random.
+In a more generic use case when we do not know the exact technology and protocol used, we may only have access to some random part of the received frame, which means that the clean signal $x_{symbols}$ is also unknown.
 The signal can now be expressed as:

 where $\hat{x}_{symbols}(t)$ is random.
-Thus, the variation inside emitter becomes the same as differences between emitters because the emiiter specific part is a small perturbation comparing to the clean symbol as stated in Eq. \ref{eq:rf_decomposition}:
+Thus, the variation within the emitter becomes the same as differences between emitters because the emitter specific part represents a small perturbation compared to the clean symbol as stated in Eq. \ref{eq:rf_decomposition} and expressed as follows:

 where $\hat{x}_{symbols}(t), \hat{x}'_{symbols}(t), \hat{x}''_{symbols}(t)$ are random signals.
 This more reasonable assumption makes self-supervised task much harder.